 Recruiting Trends of 2021 — What The Future of Recruitment Holds For Us

-In the ever-changing business environment where companies tack through talent shortages, crises, and financial challe
+In the ever-changing business environment where companies tack through talent shortages, crises, and financial challenges, it’s impossible to ignore the global impact of recruiting trends.

 While trends come and go, some of them shape the reality as we know it today, changing vectors of development and doing business in the 21st century.
 Through the last few years, the traditional office model has been gradually replaced with remote work, many companies have switched from local offices to offshoring expansion, and recruitment, in turn, has gone online.